 Colleen Harwood is the senior manager of grant operations at the Washington Center for Equitable Growth.
 She is responsible for the management and administration of the grant program and the Dissertation Scholars program.
 Prior to joining Equitable Growth, she was a program analyst for the Pro Bono Innovation Fund and Disaster Grants Program at the Legal Services Corporation.
 Before that, she administered the grant program for the American Psychological Foundation.
 She holds a B.A. in psychology from Catholic University and an M.P.A. from George Mason University.

 Sanjay Supan is a project manager of academic research at the Washington Center for Equitable Growth.
-Prior to joining Equitable Growth, he served on Montgomery County, Maryland’s climate action planning team, worked in business-to-business advertising sales, interned at the Marijuana Policy Project, and coached speech and debate in South Florida.
-In 2018, Supan earned his B.A. in international relations from American University.
+Prior to joining Equitable Growth, he served on Montgomery County, Maryland’s climate action planning team, worked in business-to-business advertising sales, and coached speech and debate in South Florida.
+Supan holds a B.A. in international relations from American University, as well as an M.S. in social policy and a certificate in law from the University of Pennsylvania.

 Elena Waskey is the senior director of communications and marketing at the Washington Center for Equitable Growth.
 Prior to joining Equitable Growth, she served as an account director at Crosscut Strategies, a strategic communications firm, where she advised nonprofits and startups on how to grow their brand and increase their influence.
 Before that, Waskey led the communications team at the National Governors Association, the bipartisan organization of the nation’s governors.
 While there, she helped craft messages across a variety of public policy issues important to states, and grew the organization’s media coverage and digital presence exponentially, effectively managing its reputation inside and outside the Beltway.